percona/percona-server/doc/source/myrocks/variables.rst

 Specifies whether to write the commit time write batch into the database or not.

-.. note:: If the commit time write batch is only useful for recovery, writting
+.. note:: If the commit time write batch is only useful for recovery, then
-          to WAL is enough.
+          writing to WAL is enough.

 .. variable:: rocksdb_compact_cf